MohamedAliMerali/React-18---Code-with-mosh/01 - Building components.md

 **React** is a js library for building user interfaces, in contrast, there is also other tools such as **Angular** and **vue** which are frameworks.

-- Library: A tool that provides speific functionality.
+- Library: A tool that provides specific functionality.
 - Framework: A set of tools and guidelines for building apps.

 So, React is a tool to build user interfaces, the only thing that is good at is creating dynamic and interactive user interfaces, we often needs other tools for concerns such as Routing (allowing the user to go from one page to another), making HTTP, managing app state, internationalization, form validation, animation and so on...